HEEPOKE/playwright-cucumber/README.md

 - then add this ```"cucumber.glue": ["src/e2e/steps/*.ts"]``` after cucumber.features
 - If you want to do an integration test, use the folder integration and do the same thing a moment ago.

+## Config Environments

+- can config local, uat, prod in configs/config.ts line at 4

 ## Run

 ```bash